Rita Mezei, Executive Director, Founding Director

 |Michael Keen, Founding Director

-With over 20 years of experience, Michael Keen is recognized as a leader in healthcare infrastructure and development of the built environment of care.
-As Senior Director of Planning & Development at St. Michael’s Hospital, he provides corporate leadership for the development and implementation of strategic capital plans.
-In this capacity.
-He currently leads a $500 million redevelopment of St. Michael’s Hospital, including significant renewal of inpatient, outpatient and surgical programs and the expansion of the Hospital’s Emergency Department in its role as a leading trauma centre.
+With over 25 years of experience, Michael Keen is recognized as a leader in healthcare infrastructure and development of the built environment of care.
+As Vice-President & Chief Planning Officer at Unity Health Toronto, he provides corporate leadership for the development and implementation of strategic capital plans.
+In this capacity, he currently leads over $750 million in redevelopment as well as a significant renewal of inpatient, outpatient and surgical programs.

-In his 20+ years of passionate work in healthcare standards, Michael has been a champion for positive transformational change and continuous quality improvement.
-He is currently a member of the Canadian Standards Association (CSA) Standards Board and provides leadership in the field as the Chair of the Strategic Steering Committee for Healthcare.
-In his commitment to system learning Michael is also a faculty member in the education of Healthcare Facility Planning & Design and has overseen research projects to inform evidence based decision-making.
+Additionally, Michael has been a champion for positive transformational change and continuous quality improvement for over 25 years in healthcare standards.
+As a member of the Canadian Standards Association (CSA) Standards Development Council he provides leadership in the role of Chair of the Strategic Steering Committee for Health & Well-Being.
+Furthermore, Michael is also a faculty member in the education of Healthcare Facility Planning & Design and has overseen research projects to inform evidence-based decision-making, in essence supporting his commitment to system learning.

 Internationally, Michael was past chair of the Healthcare Technical Committee at the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) and the inaugural chair of the infectious diseases committee.